⟨ quikchaos ⟩

 Time signal decoder for RTL-SDR in direct sampling mode (240 kHz).
 Supports nine international standards:

-JSON output mode for machine-readable event streams.
+Auto mode detection from tuned frequency.
+JSON output for machine-readable event streams.

 Link to project: gitlab.com/dh81-labs/wwv-rs

-Link to project: gitlab.com/dh81-labs/rtl-sdr-rs
+Link to project: github.com/quikchaos/rtl-sdr-rs

 SIGNAL MODES